SHARING OUR STORIES - ORAL HISTORY

 Cornell Oral History Fellows 2020

-We invite local youth to join our Generation to Generation Oral history Program and learn how to conduct oral histories, the latest digital media technology, and interview members of our community.
+We invite local youth to join our Generation to Generation Oral history Program and learn how to conduct oral histories, and interview members of our community.

 Baldev & Kamaldeep Sekhon were interviewed in 2019.